herbsjs/herbsjs.github.io/docs/glues/whatis.md

 In practical terms, a glue can dynamically generate endpoints from a REST application based on entities and use cases, for example.
 Or, based on an entity, generate a specialized repository to read and write to a relational database.
 That is, a glue can do anything using the domain's metadata.
 That is, there is a lot that a Glue can do using basically the metadata of the domain of an application.

-Here you can find some Glue created the Herbs core developers that are read to used and tested in production environments.
+Here you can find some Glues created by the Herbs core developers that have been tested in production environments and are ready to be used.